Integration Guide

 This is the easiest way to start accepting cryptocurrency payments with Cryptomus.

 The feature allows users to create an account without creating a site and connecting Cryptomus to it.
 You can just choose a cryptocurrency and click "Create Account."
 Anyone can do this from anywhere.
-No need to go through the integration process - just create your account and generate invoices right there.
+There is no need to go through the integration process - just create your account and generate invoices right there.

 Plugins